For Exclusive Offers & Latest Info: Enter your email!

 The Day Skipper course teaches pilotage, navigation, seamanship and boat handling up to the required standard to skipper a small cruising yacht safely by day in tidal waters with which the student is familiar.

-5 days (Mon - Fri) or three weekends
+5 days (Mon - Fri) or two weekends

 Basic sailing ability and knowledge of navigation to the level of RYA Day Skipper theory.